malinoff/devops/ansible-oldstyle/README.rst

     $ ansible-playbook -i environments/beta actions/configure.yml

-Overall layout is too complicated and bloated with copy-paste, you may want to look at ``ansible`` directory containing more recent layout I'm using.
+Overall layout is too complicated and bloated with copy-paste, you may want to look at ``ansible-docker`` directory containing more recent layout I'm using.